 These Rules take into account applicable law and precedents.

-As a matter of exception, the parties can request the application of, specific Rules of arbitration, developed in conjunction with the Paris International Court of Arbitration.
-The capacity to “taylor-make” dispositions is one of the Court’s particularity.
+As a matter of exception, the parties can request the application of, specific Rules of arbitration, developed in conjunction with the International Arbitration Chamber of Paris.
+The capacity to “taylor-make” dispositions is one of the Chamber’s particularity.
 The CAIP is of course dedicated in periodically updating these industries’ specific rules.

-At a practical level, the Court makes available to the parties, besides its Rules of Arbitration and a list of national and international arbitrators:
+At a practical level, the Chamber makes available to the parties, besides its Rules of Arbitration and a list of national and international arbitrators:

-By doing so, the Paris International Court of Arbitration brings great serenity to the parties.
+By doing so, the International Arbitration Chamber of Paris brings great serenity to the parties.
 Since arbitral proceedings are confidential, neither the existence, the content of the proceedings nor the deliberation, the decision and the award rendered by the tribunal will be disclosed.

 It is worth noting that the CAIP acts in accordance with the Ethical Charter of the Federation of Arbitral Centers.